Wynd-Lab/wynd-electron-launcher/README.md

   * description: choose the screen to display the app. (in case of multiple screen )
   * note:  this can be set by adding command line option --screen

+* view:
+  * required: false
+  * value: iframe/webview
+  * default: iframe
+  * description: choose the html element which will contains the app

 1. [menu]

 * enable